Gastric Sleeve Surgery

 What is Gastric Sleeve Surgery?

-Gastric sleeve surgery is the most commonly performed bariatric procedure for the treatment of obesity..
-Many patients seeking gastric sleeve surgery in Sydney choose this procedure because it provides an excellent balance of long-term weight loss and quality of life.
+Gastric sleeve surgery is the most commonly performed bariatric procedure for the treatment of obesity and one of the most effective long-term treatments for significant weight loss.
+Many patients seeking gastric sleeve surgery in Sydney choose this procedure because it provides an excellent balance of long-term weight loss, improved health and quality of life.

 Gastric Sleeve Effectiveness

-Patients with a BMI above 35 are eligible for gastric sleeve surgery.
-Patients with a BMI between 30 and 34 may also be considered depending on their overall health and medical history.
-You can use our BMI calculator to help determine whether you may qualify for weight loss surgery.
+Patients with a BMI of 35 or above are eligible for gastric sleeve surgery.
+Patients with a BMI between 30 and 34 may also be eligible if they have obesity-related health conditions, following specialist assessment.
+You can use our BMI calculator to determine your BMI before arranging a consultation.

-- A small number of patients may experience Vitamin B12 or Iron deficiency long-term.
+- A small number of patients may develop vitamin B12 or iron deficiency over time, which can be monitored and managed with blood tests and supplementation.

 Gastric Sleeve vs Gastric Bypass